bhuvjain/ML_challenge_cosmology/README.md

 Galaxy catalogs for the Map 1 & 2 above are available on request.

+Learning Phase B: known cosmology and one known systematic to follow.

+Challenge phase: blinded cosmology and systeamtics to follow.

 Issues and Questions
 Please create an issue or email mgatti@sas.upenn.edu or bjain@physics.upenn.edu with any questions or requests.